 6. What are the payroll tax rates?

-State unemployment tax rates depend on a variety of factors.
-These include the type of industry, length of time the employer has had employees on payroll, the size of any unemployment claims charged to the employer’s business, and whether the State has borrowed Federal funds to pay its workers’ unemployment benefits.
+State unemployment tax rates depend on a variety of factors that differ by state.
+These can include business type, type of industry, length of time an employer has had an active account, and the number of unemployment claims charged to the employer’s business.

 7. When do payroll taxes have to be paid?

-State payroll taxes are different for each state and employers have to refer to their state tax laws for determining the state withholding tax deposit schedule.
+State and local payroll tax due dates are different for each state, and employers have to refer to their state tax laws to determine the deposit schedule.